NotJustin/Random-Gun-Arena/README.md

 ### Installation

-gameserver goes on your csgo server. move the addons and sound folders into your csgo folder. fastdl goes on your web server.
+gameserver goes on your csgo server. move the addons and sound folders into your csgo folder.<br>
+fastdl goes on your web server.

 ### Configuration